 High-speed lines also feed passengers into connecting shared-use lines, making the improvements to those other lines more viable.

 The first phase—the Central Valley line running from Bakersfield to Merced—is expected to be in operation by 2028.
 In a February 2019 speech, Newsom reaffirmed the state’s commitment to building the Central Valley segment and to moving forward with the environmental reviews required for the full Bay Area to Los Angeles line.
 Newsom promised to keep working to secure needed funds in the same speech in which he supposedly killed the project.

-The Central Valley line will run through the heart of a region that’s home to three major universities, 122 community colleges, six of California’s 10 largest cities, and roughly three million people.
+There are a number of good reasons.The Central Valley line will run through the heart of a region that’s home to three major universities, 122 community colleges, six of California’s 10 largest cities, and roughly three million people.
 Long before the full Bay Area to Los Angeles project is finished, it will connect the state’s vibrant interior to the major coastal cities via transit service and conventional rail lines (now being upgraded).

 One reason to begin in the Central Valley is that connecting the Bay Area to LA will require tunneling through mountains at the northern and southern ends of the full line.
 That’s a daunting and expensive engineering feat.
 Starting with the Central Valley spine will demonstrate the power of high-speed rail and build political will to complete the full line.